qri-io/website/content/docs/tutorials/cli_quickstart.md

     211 bytes, 10 entries, 0 errors
 ```

-You'll notice, its a very similar format to what the info we recieve when we use `qri list`.
+You'll notice, it's a very similar format to what the info we recieve when we use `qri list`.

 <a id="qri-get"></a>
 ### 3.3 qri get and qri use